 International Community School (Singapore) (ICS) is a school with community as its middle name – and this warm and welcoming mid-sized KG-12 school is as focused on producing good citizens as it is strong students.

-Founded in 1993, ICS is one of several schools in Singapore to offer a US college prep curriculum, but the city-state's only Christian school.
+Founded in 1993, ICS is one of several schools in Singapore to offer a US college prep curriculum, but the city-state's only Christian international school.
 It's not hard to understand why ICS has become such a popular school with both American and Christian expat families alike.

 Proudly committed to a “Christ-centred education”, ICS is a non-profit school with small class sizes of around 15 students and a low teacher to student ratio of 7:1.
 With around 450 students representing more than 20 nationalities, ICS offers a solid US-style education to students in kindergarten, middle and high school.
 The fees are mid-range, the campus is well-maintained and well-established, and there are strong bonds between students, teachers and parents.